cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 ## Representation

 You might have noticed that the `EncryptionScheme` requires more than just the methods implemented so far.
-These methods, e.g. `getPlainText()` all take a Representation as argument.
-In short, Representations allow you to represent certain objects in a way that supports sending them to other people.
-They act as an intermediate step between your scheme and the java serialization.
+These methods, e.g. `getPlainText()` all take a `Representation` object as argument.
+Representations act as an intermediate format between the actual object and java serialization.
+Once you have created a representation of an object, you can use one of the converter classes to serialize it to, for example, JSON or binary.

 The `getPlainText()` takes a representation of a plaintext and should return the corresponding plaintext.
 The other methods work similarly.
 Before we can implement these, however, we need to add representation support to the Elgamal classes created earlier.